Solved! What Is the Best Paint for Front Doors?

-- You want to cover an old oil-based paint coat with a water-based paint coat.
+- You want to cover an old oil-based paint coat with water-based paint.

-The color of the primer should also be close to that of the paint, e.g., a light gray primer for a lilac door.
-You can also ensure a perfect color match by buying a white primer and having it custom-tinted at the paint store to match your chosen door paint color.
+Finally, you want the primer color to be as close as possible to that of the paint—use a light gray primer for a lilac door, for example.
+You can also ensure a perfect color match by buying a white primer and having it custom-tinted at the store to match your chosen door paint color.

-- For a door made of pine, white fir, or another wood species that doesn’t bleed (i.e, gives off tinted compounds in wood called tannins), go with a water-based exterior paint (such as BEHR Premium Plus Ultra Exterior Paint and Primer, $42.98 for one gallon at Home Depot).
-Water-based paint emits less smelly odors (because of lower solvent content), dries faster, and results in less color fading.
+- For a door made of pine, white fir, or any other wood species that doesn’t bleed (i.e, gives off tinted compounds called tannins), go with a water-based exterior paint (such as BEHR Premium Plus Ultra Exterior Paint and Primer).
+Water-based paint emits less fumes, dries faster, and results in less color fading.

-- For cedar, cypress, or other wood that bleeds, choose an oil-based exterior paint (e.g., Rustoleum Protective Enamel, $16.92 for two quarts at Home Depot).
-Oil-based paint is less susceptible to tannin bleed-through (tannins can seep into water-based paint and show as unsightly yellowish-brown splotches in the final result).
+- For cedar, cypress, or other wood that bleeds, choose an oil-based exterior paint like Rust-Oleum Protective Enamel.
+Oil-based paint is less susceptible to unattractive tannin bleed-through.
+Tannins can seep into water-based paint, leaving yellowish-brown splotches in the final result.

-- For metal doors—such as a steel storm door—work with oil-based paint to stave off the formation of rust.
+- When painting metal doors, such as a steel storm door, work with oil-based paint to stave off rust formation.

-- For fiberglass doors, apply a water-based paint, as its thinner and less sticky composition goes onto the slick surface of fiberglass more easily than thicker, stickier oil-based paints.
+- For fiberglass doors, you want to use a water-based paint.
+Its thinner, less sticky composition goes onto the slick surface of fiberglass more easily than thicker, stickier oil-based paints.

 Go for a semi-gloss finish, which is as durable as it is attractive.

 Exterior paints are sold in flat/matte, eggshell, satin, semi-gloss, and gloss sheens, in order of the lowest to the highest luster.
 Semi-gloss is ideal for front doors, as it’s more wear- and stain-resistant than flatter sheens.
 It’s also more reflective, which means it easily wipes clean, highlights carvings or other architectural flourishes on the door, and provides an attractive pop of shine in the entryway.
-Yet semi-gloss will mask imperfections better than a gloss sheen, which can draw attention to divots, errant paintbrush strokes, and other minor door flaws.
+Semi-gloss will also mask imperfections better than a high gloss sheen, which can draw attention to divots, errant brush strokes, and other minor flaws.